eBUS/adapter/index.en.md

 {:.wifi}
 [<img src="img/smd-3dwifi.png" width="200" alt="WIFI" title="WIFI">](img/smd-3dwifi.jpg)
 By plugging a [LOLIN/Wemos D1 mini with ESP-8266](https://docs.wemos.cc/en/latest/d1/d1_mini.html) onto socket J9,
-the adapter can be used via WLAN.
+the adapter can be used via WIFI.
 The jumpers have to be set as follows:
 * [J1: RPI](img/smd-wifi.jpg)
 * [J4: open (or set to RPI)](img/smd-wifi.jpg)